 Abigail licked them.
 ‘Raspberry.
 I don’t understand what you’re both doing, and what all these pieces of paper are for.’

-‘There’s a lot to do, but we’re almost there.
+‘There’s a lot to do, but we’ve almost finished.
 You’ve just got to be patient.’

 ‘Abigail please get out of the fridge,’ sighed Patrick opening one of the letters.